Architect: Walter Gropius |

 - Sewing room

-The bathrooms are all designed to have a common plumbing system, by kept to the north and together.
-Agglomerating the space group consisted by wet volumes in one place is an approach that continues to be used in this century.
+The bathrooms are all designed to have a common plumbing system, by being kept to the north together.
+Agglomerating the cluster of wet volumes in one place is an approach that continues to be used in this century.

 Materials

-The building has taken its share from the architectural tradition of the New England city in which it is located.
-Building materials such as wood, cut stone and brick were used as inspired by the local architectural texture.
+The building has taken its share from the architectural tradition of the New England city where it is located.
+Walter Gropius used materials such as wood, cut stone and brick inspired by the local architectural texture.

 The architect has blended these traditional building materials with modern technology and industrial materials.
 These include glass blocks, steel railings, gypsum panels and acoustic panels.